scmclimited/toon-format-spec/SPEC.md

 ## 19. TOON Core Profile (Normative Subset)

-This profile captures the most common, memory-friendly rules.
+This profile captures the most common, memory-friendly rules by reference to normative sections.

-- Character set: UTF-8; LF line endings.
+- Character set and line endings: As defined in §1 (Core Concepts) and §12.
-- Indentation: 2 spaces per level (configurable indentSize).
+- Indentation: MUST conform to §12 (2 spaces per level by default; strict mode enforces indentSize multiples).
-  - Strict mode: leading spaces MUST be a multiple of indentSize; tabs in indentation MUST error.
-- Keys:
-  - Unquoted if they match ^[A-Za-z_][A-Za-z0-9_.]*$; otherwise quoted.
-  - A colon MUST follow a key.
-- Strings:
+- Keys and colon syntax: MUST conform to §7.2 (unquoted keys match ^[A-Za-z_][A-Za-z0-9_.]*$; quoted otherwise; colon required after keys).
+- Strings and quoting: MUST be quoted as defined in §7.2 (deterministic quoting rules for empty strings, whitespace, reserved literals, control characters, delimiters, leading hyphens, and structural tokens).
-  - Only these escapes allowed in quotes: \\, \", \n, \r, \t.
+- Escape sequences: MUST conform to §7.1 (only \\, \", \n, \r, \t are valid).
-  - Quote if empty; leading/trailing whitespace; equals true/false/null; numeric-like; contains colon/backslash/quote/brackets/braces/control char; contains the relevant delimiter (active inside arrays, document otherwise); equals "-" or starts with "-".
-- Numbers:
-  - Encoder emits non-exponential decimal; -0 → 0.
-  - Decoder accepts decimal and exponent forms; tokens with forbidden leading zeros decode as strings.
+- Numbers: Encoders MUST emit canonical form per §2; decoders MUST accept input per §4.
-- Arrays and headers:
+- Arrays and headers: Header syntax MUST conform to §6; array encoding as defined in §9.
-  - Header: [#?N[delim?]] where delim is absent (comma), HTAB (tab), or "|" (pipe).
-  - Keyed header: key[#?N[delim?]]:.
-Optional fields: {f1<delim>f2}.
-  - Primitive arrays inline: key[N]: v1<delim>v2.
-Empty arrays: key[0]: (no values).
-  - Tabular arrays: key[N]{fields}: then N rows at depth +1.
-  - Otherwise list form: key[N]: then N items, each starting with "- ".
-- Delimiters:
+- Delimiters: Delimiter scoping and quoting rules as defined in §11.
-  - Only split on the active delimiter from the nearest header.
-Non-active delimiters never split.
-- Objects as list items:
+- Objects as list items: Indentation rules as defined in §10.
-  - "- value" (primitive), "- [M]: …" (inline array), or "- key: …" (object).
-  - If first field is "- key:" with nested object: nested fields at +2; subsequent sibling fields at +1.
-- Root form:
+- Root form determination: As defined in §5.
-  - Root array if the first depth-0 line is a header (per Section 6).
-  - Root primitive if exactly one non-empty line and it is not a header or key-value.
-  - Otherwise object.
-- Strict mode checks:
+- Strict mode validation: All checks enumerated in §14.
-  - All count/width checks; missing colon; invalid escapes; indentation multiple-of-indentSize; delimiter mismatches via count checks; blank lines inside arrays/tabular rows; empty input.

 ## 20. Versioning and Extensibility